Q: Which animal hit the cat? Answer it simply.

 Token reduction maintains semantic understanding while significantly reducing computation.

-title = {FrameFusion: Combining Similarity and Importance for Video Token Reduction on Large Visual Language Models},
+title = {FrameFusion: Combining Similarity and Importance for Video Token Reduction on Large Vision Language Models},

 author = {Fu, Tianyu and Liu, Tengxuan and Han, Qinghao and Dai, Guohao and Yan, Shengen and Yang, Huazhong and Ning, Xuefei and Wang, Yu},